diogolmenezes/elastic-butler/README.md

 To run butler on a docker container you need to adjust config/env.json:

-    - Edit mongo  configuration, url and options
+- Edit mongo configuration url and options
 - Edit senders configurations

 Than just run: